We are the Navy's corporate laboratory.

 - Broad multidisciplinary support to the Naval Warfare Centers.

 - Space and space systems technology, development, and support.

-Heading the Laboratory with joint responsibilities are the Commanding Officer, Captain Anthony Ferrari, USN, and the Director of Research, Dr. John Montgomery.
+Heading the Laboratory with joint responsibilities are the Commanding Officer, Captain Mark Bruington, USN, and the Director of Research, Dr. John Montgomery.
 Line authority passes from the Commanding Officer and the Director of Research to four Associate Directors of Research and the Director of the Naval Center for Space Technology.

 NRL's parent organization, ONR, coordinates, executes, and promotes Navy and Marine Corps science and technology programs through universities, government laboratories, and nonprofit and for-profit organizations.
 ONR provides technical advice to the Chief of Naval Operations and the Secretary of the Navy, and works with industry to improve technology manufacturing processes.
 ONR, located in Arlington, Virginia, maintains an ONR IFO Asia field office in Japan, and an ONR IFO Europe field office in England.